 Copyright is dumb.
 Every other year I find an article about a hentai artist tracing another artist's work.
 I compare the pictures.
 All I see is the characters being in the same pose, sometimes characters having a similar style.
 But so what?
 It's still a different piece of art.
 Similar but different.
 Yet people treat it like literal theft.

-This AI garbo is even more retarded.
+This AI garbo is even more moronic.
 AI is trained on artwork and then makes its own unique "art".
 Unless you tell the AI to copy a style directly it won't do it.
 AI art is very similar to those random image generators that were always popular.
 You fed them an image and would get it back edited.

-AI art sucks and anyone who pays for those works is a huge retard but I don't see a copyright infringement or anything.
+AI art sucks and anyone who pays for those works is a huge moron but I don't see a copyright infringement or anything.
 AI is like a baby, it's a blank slate with potential.
 You feed it data and teach it then it becomes able to function individually (sort of).
 It's like telling a kid to draw a cow and the kid asks "what is a cow?" and you show it a picture of a cow, the kid then draws something similar to that and calls it a cow.
 Neither the kid nor the AI CTRL+C CTRL+V's the cow image.

 >artist tracing another artist's work